Batting History, Family Crest & Coats of Arms

 The surname Batting was first found in Somerset, where the “family of Batten have been seated for nearly six centuries.
 They are considered of Flemish origin.
 Among eminent merchants of the staple (wool-trade) temp.
 Edward I., were several De Beteyns and Batyns.”

-Important Dates for the Batting family
+Early History of the Batting family

 This web page shows only a small excerpt of our Batting research.
 Another 77 words (6 lines of text) covering the years 1200, 1500, 1600, 1600, 1667, 1661, 1667, 1687, 1743, 1720 and 1630 are included under the topic Early Batting History in all our PDF Extended History products and printed products wherever possible.